Eight Limbs of Yoga - Yamas Explained

 Satya encourages us to speak the truth and always to live a “truthful life”.
 This Yama encourages us to be honest, both to ourselves and to the people around us.
 By its nature, truth can be “terrifying,” and it often leads us to think that we might hurt our friends by being truthful.
 However, being untruthful can cause more harm to our loved ones and us too.
 Satya helps us to learn how to deliver the truth with compassion and care.

 - Satya practice tip: learn how to identify the fears and negative feelings that force you to twist reality.
 When you understand and process these fears, you get to realign your actions, speech, and thoughts with truth.
 This will always happen as you focus on your desires and needs.

 Asteya – Non-Stealing

 “Stealing” is acquiring anything that is not given to you freely, and this does not imply stealing possessions or money from someone else.
 However, how frequently do you “steal” someone else's time, or try to persuade them to do things that they are not comfortable to do?
 Do you ask for a person’s attention when they don’t want to give it freely to you?

 Asteya helps us to nurture the feeling of abundance in our lives, and realize that we have everything we need.
 As a result, it makes us appreciate the things that we have, and avoid taking what doesn’t belong to us.

-• Asteya practice tip – mostly, the desire to steal comes from unhappiness, envy, incompleteness.
+- Asteya practice tip: mostly, the desire to steal comes from unhappiness, envy, incompleteness.
 However, the solution to this is to give whenever you get the opportunity.
 Give time, give money, provide food.
-Because wealth is a state of mind, you start feeling wealthy as you give.
-Selfless giving brings the feeling of inner wealth, which can lead to out outer wealth.
+Because wealth is a state of mind, you start feeling as wealthy as you give.
+Selfless giving brings the feeling of inner wealth, which can lead to our outer wealth.

 This Yama is mostly interested as abstinence from sexual activities or celibacy.
 This means that should always monitor how we utilize our sexual energy, and we should never use our sexual energy to harm others or ourselves.